-You've read the recipe and now you are thinking, "Pisco?
+You’ve read the recipe and now you are thinking, “Pisco?
 Egg white?
 This is a joke, right?
-I can see why it's called the Pink Panther, but you are going to scare my lady with raw eggs and a base spirit she's never even heard of!"
+I can see why it’s called the Pink Panther, but you are scaring me with raw eggs and a base spirit I’ve never even heard of!”
 Just relax.
-The truth is, if we set one of these down in front of her and let her tastebuds decide, she won't care what the hell the ingredients are.
+The truth is, if we set one of these down in front of someone and let their tastebuds decide, they shouldn’t care what the hell the ingredients are.
 This drink is delicious!
 Before we get too carried away though, we do need to describe some of the details if there is any hope of pulling this off.

 First, it’s worth noting that this cocktail comes from New York’s Yael Vengroff, a woman who knows how to make a good drink.
 Second, some folks describe this as a cross between a Clover Club and a Pisco Sour, though that’s not perfectly accurate, and references to other drinks you may not know isn’t exactly helpful.
 So, let’s dive right in.